By Dr. Mercola

 Some of the proposed mechanisms of action include antioxidant activity, immune function enhancement and gene expression regulation.
 Also, as noted by Cyanotech in its "Astaxanthin and Cancer Chemoprevention" paper:29

 "Effective cell-[to]-cell communication through gap junctions is deficient in many human tumors, and its restoration tends to decrease tumor cell proliferation.
 Several retinoids and carotenoids are now known to enhance gap junctional communication between cells ...
 This stimulation of gap junctional communication occurs as a result of a dose-dependent increase in the connexin 43 protein, via up-regulation of the connexin 43 gene."

 Astaxanthin is likely one of the most useful supplements available, capable of tackling and preventing a host of health problems.
 It's one I regularly take and one I would not want to be without.

 If you decide to give astaxanthin a try, I recommend starting with 4 mg per day, and working your way up to about 8 mg per day — or more if you're an athlete or suffering from chronic inflammation.
-Taking your astaxanthin supplement with a small amount of healthy fat, such as butter, coconut oil, TMC oil or eggs, will optimize its absorption.
+Taking your astaxanthin supplement with a small amount of healthy fat, such as butter, coconut oil, MCT oil or eggs, will optimize its absorption.

 Krill oil supplements also contain high quality animal-based omega-3 fat in combination with naturally-occurring astaxanthin, albeit at lower levels than what you'll get from an astaxanthin supplement.
 Different krill products have varying concentrations of astaxanthin, so check your label.